Updated February 2023

-With today’s economic realities, a “shift to thrift” is vital to help our country’s cash-strapped and debt-laden citizens save more and spend less, while conserving precious resources.
+Green America knows that the “shift to thrift” is vital to help people save more and spend less, while conserving precious resources.
 One important element of that shift—reuse—is easier than ever, thanks to a growing number of Internet sites that are helping people across the country repurpose and upcycle unwanted items and find what they need secondhand.
 Swapping or buying used locally is the best way to choose to reuse, because you foster connections and economic development in your community.
-But when you can’t find what you need in your area, the following innovative Web sites can help you buy, sell, swap, give away, and loan or borrow secondhand items.
+But when you can’t find what you need in your area, the following innovative web sites can help you buy, sell, swap, give away, and loan or borrow secondhand items.

 Old Standards of Reused and Upcycled Shopping